sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 e.g: *1.0.0 < 1.1.0* and *1.5.1 > 1.4.20*.
 For more details of comparison rules follow the reference above.

 The base OS has also have a version number that follows the same rules of semantic versioning so that a package can define a dependency on base OS version.
-A new variable is introduced in */etc/sonic/sonic_version.yml* called "sonic_compatibility_version" that follows semantic versioning schema.
+A new variable is introduced in */etc/sonic/sonic_version.yml* called "base_os_compatibility_version" that follows semantic versioning schema.
 This version is in addition to SONiC version we have today.

-This version number does not replace the current SONiC version string that is generated during the build so both SONiC version string and
-SONiC compatibility version coexist.
-SONiC compatibility version can be updated independently from SONiC version.
+This version number does not replace the current SONiC version string that is generated during the build so both SONiC version string and base OS compatibility version coexist.
+Base OS compatibility version can be updated independently from SONiC version.

 The updated output of "show version" command is given below: